NjeriNduati/GENDER-BASED-VIOLENCE-IN-KE/README.md

 # GENDER-BASED-VIOLENCE-IN-KE
-This project analyzes survey data on gender violence in Kenya, focusing on:
+Gender-based violence remains a pressing issue in Kenya, and understanding the societal attitudes surrounding it is crucial for policy development and advocacy.
+This project explores survey data to uncover trends in justification for gender violence and its relation to demographic factors, focusing on:
 - The most common reasons why women experience gender-based violence
 - Differences in attitudes toward gender violence between men and women
 - The most common forms of violence
 - The impact of demographics such as age, education, and residence on attitudes toward gender violence

 ## 📊 Data & Methodology
-- The dataset contains responses from individuals on various aspects of gender violence.
+The dataset was sourced from Kaggle:https://www.kaggle.com/datasets/andrewmvd/violence-against-women-and-girls It includes responses from individuals on gender violence across different age groups, education levels, and residential settings.
+Each row represents a survey response, with key columns such as:

-- **Python** is used for data analysis, including:
+Gender: Male or Female
-  - **Descriptive statistics** to identify trends
+Demographics Question: The category of the respondent (e.g., Age, Education, Residence) Demographics Response: The specific response (e.g., "Higher Education", "Rural")
-  - **Visualization (Matplotlib & Seaborn)** to present insights
+Question: The specific survey question (e.g., "Is it justified for a man to beat his wife if she neglects the children?")
-  - **Statistical tests (T-tests)** to compare demographic groups
+Value: The percentage of respondents who supported the statement.

 ## 🔍 Key Findings
 - **Most common justification for violence**: *Neglecting children (30.98% support)*